sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 * Maybe this tutorial will help things along in some small way

 ## My relevant background
-* totally new to LSPs and nvim-lspconfig
+* totally new to languages servers and nvim-lspconfig
     * until last week
 * Coding in Perl since late 90s
     * When Perl was king of the web